-Before I wrap-up my Great Ocean Road travel story, I need to write in a separate post the towns that you will more than likely stop and stay while travelling on this long road.
+Before I wrap-up my Great Ocean Road travel story, I need to write in a separate post the towns that you will more likely to stop and stay while travelling on this long road.
 The Great Ocean Road is indeed a long stretch with 243 kilometres starting from the town of Torquay to Allansford.

 It is one of the most scenic coastal drives in Australia that you really have to stop and admire this nature trip.
 Maybe 2 full days would be enough but in our case we stayed for 3 nights, thus we stayed in 3 different accommodations in 3 different towns.
 We were immersing ourselves in each town we stopped by going to the shops, buying local products and eating in the area’s popular cafes and restaurants.
 You don’t have to do it on your GOR adventure but these are the requirements of my boys if I will make them travel with me.
 They’re high maintenance (I know, right?) but it’s my excuse too to not cook and wash dishes at least on those days.